JHay0112/JHay0112.github.io/index.md

     </p>
     <p>
-        I believe that good engineering is only done when the needs of the project stakeholders are well understood, and appropriate technologies are used to solve the problem.
+        I believe that good engineering is only done when the needs of the project stakeholders are well understood and appropriate technologies are used to solve the problem.
 I have been described as a competent and passionate engineer who solves problems with well thought-out solutions.
     </p>